 The AWS cloud practitioner exam is one of the most popular and well-respected exams in IT today.
 There are almost as many different paths to prepare for and pass the AWS Certified Cloud Practitioner exam as there are people who have already passed it, but we’ve identified 12 tips that will help you get the best results possible on your AWS certification test.
-Whether you’re a project manager looking to add more technical skills or an administrator looking for new opportunities in IT, passing this test can be a great step towards advancing your career!
+Whether you’re a project manager looking to add more technical skills or an administrator looking for new opportunities in IT, passing this test can be a great step toward advancing your career!

 These twelve simple steps can give you all the tools you need to ace any question related to the AWS Cloud Practitioner exam they throw at you:

 The AWS Cloud Practitioner certification is an associate-level certification that proves your ability to use AWS services to build secure, cost-effective, fault-tolerant architectures.

 You can pass even if you know one service well

 This tip may seem obvious but I’m including it because all too often people get lost looking at services they don’t need to know about.
 This tip does come with a warning though, study all services even those you think will not be tested as this exam tests knowledge across the board.

 Know the five services you must know about the cloud.

 The five services everyone should know cold are: EC2, S3, RDS, ElastiCache, and CloudFront (this list is not definitive).
 The tips below assume you already have some familiarity with these services.
 For new users, this is a good list to start with as it contains all the basic building blocks.

-I would also recommend that for each service that you learn one thing really well such as IAM roles and policies on EC2, how to build a scalable database on RDS, and so on.
+I would also recommend that for each service you learn one thing really well such as IAM roles and policies on EC2, how to build a scalable database on RDS, and so on.